Against the Disposability of Black Women

 Who Protects Black Life?

-The murder of Black women is a global public health crisis that continues to receive minimal political urgency.
-Across continents Black women, including Black transgender women, are disproportionately vulnerable to gendered violence and murder yet our deaths are often treated as unremarkable.
-This indifference exposes a global structure that positions Black womanhood as existing outside the boundaries of social protection, empathy, and humanity itself.
+The murder of Black women in the UK is a crisis that continues to receive minimal political urgency.
+We are disproportionately vulnerable to gendered violence and murder yet our deaths are often treated as unremarkable.
+This indifference exposes a global structure that positions Black womanhood as existing outside the boundaries of social protection and humanity itself.

 We’re not only excluded from humanity's benefits, we are structurally positioned to enable others' inclusion while being constitutively denied our own.